New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-This sets the stage for finding the topological BRST invariant bosonic backgrounds: these correspond to matter QFTs on curved backgrounds which enjoy {\it global} topological supersymmetry.
+In Section \ref{sub:fixedpoints}, we classify the topological BRST invariant backgrounds.
 As it is familiar from SG, the BRST invariant topological backgrounds are specified by the BRST transformations rules for the backgrounds only: they are independent of the specific matter TQFT which couples to them.
-In the TG approach the equations which specify the invariant backgrounds have a universal and simple form: the BRST variation of the topological gravitino $\psi^{\mu\nu}$ of TG provides an equation for the metric and the bosonic ghost-for-ghost $\gamma^{\mu}$ of\ the TG multiplet \bea S\, \psi^{\mu\nu} = D^\mu \,\gamma^\nu + D^\nu \,\gamma^\mu =0. \eea Simply put, these equations state that the ghost-for-ghost background is a Killing vector of the metric.
-In two dimensions, this restricts the euclidean spacetime manifold to be either a 2-sphere $\mathbb{S}^2$ or a 2-torus $\mathbb{T}^2$.
+In the TG approach the equations which specify the invariant backgrounds are obtained by setting to zero the BRST variations of the two fermionic fields, i.e. the topological gravitino $\psi^{\mu\nu}$ and gaugino $ \psi^{(1)} $.
+The BRST variation of the topological gravitino of TG provides an equation for the metric and the bosonic ghost-for-ghost $\gamma^{\mu}$ of\ the TG multiplet \bea S\, \psi^{\mu\nu} = D^\mu \,\gamma^\nu + D^\nu \,\gamma^\mu =0. \eea Simply put, these equations state that the ghost-for-ghost background is a Killing vector of the metric.
+In two dimensions, non-trivial solutions of (\ref{equivariantKilling}) exist only if the euclidean spacetime manifold is either a 2-sphere $\mathbb{S}^2$ or a 2-torus $\mathbb{T}^2$, equipped with a metric possessing at least one isometry $V^\mu$.
+Different topologies of the spacetime manifold only support the trivial solution $\gamma^\mu=0$ which corresponds to the Witten topological twist \cite{Witten:1993yc}.
+The equation (\ref{equivariantKilling}) is universal, in the sense that holds for any topological gravity system, in any dimension.
+We mentioned above that in two dimensions we must consider a topological gravity system which includes also a topological $U(1)$ multiplet background.
+Therefore, we obtain one more equation from the BRST variation of the topological $U(1)$ background gaugino $ \psi^{(1)} $: \bea S\, \psi^{(1)} = \rmd \, \gamma^{(0)} - i_\gamma \ f^{(2)} =0, \eea where $\gamma^{(0)}$ is the bosonic superghost of the $U(1)$ gauge multiplet background and $f^{(2)}$ is the $U(1)$ field strength.